cibinjoseph/IITM-Netaccess-Approval/README.md

 Python code that utilizes the mechanize library for netaccess approval of the IIT Madras network from command line

 ## Quick Installation
 An AUTOINSTALL script is available in this repository that automatically installs all necessary programs without user intervention.
-The user may copy it and run it using sudo priveleges by invoking the command
+Copy the script AUTOINSTALL and run it using sudo priveleges by invoking the command
 ```sh
 sudo bash AUTOINSTALL
 ```
-Further, the code may be run using the command
+Further, the code may be run when desired by using the command
 ```sh
 netaccess
 ```
+To avoid entering username and password everytime on execution, refer the section on customizations below.
 All instructions provided below are automatically executed by the script AUTOINSTALL.

 ## Normal Installation